aaird1/scruf_individual_fairness_25/README.md

    Ensure the `data/` folder is updated appropriately.

-4. Once completed, you can run the `output_viz` notebook to generate new CSVs.
+4. Once completed, you can run the `output_viz` notebook to generate CSVs of results and visuals.
 ```